department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/App Features/EncouragedUpdate/EncouragedUpdate.md

 ## How to force this to appear in Demo Mode
 Step 1: Go to the developer screen in the settings part of the app and scroll to the bottom where it has Encouraged Update and What's New versions
-Step 2: Set the Encouraged Update version override to a version that is lower than the store version Step 3: logout of the app and log back into demo mode
+Step 2: Set the Encouraged Update version override to a version that is lower than the store version Step 3: Logout of the app and log back into demo mode

 ## Screenshot